 Over the years The Gap Pastime Club has supported the following sports:

-- Men’s, juniors and women’s soccer
+- Men’s, juniors, and women’s football

-- Junior cricket
+- Junior and senior cricket

 - Women’s netball

-The new club chose the colours of gold and purple from the suburb name (GAP – gold and purple) and still uses these colours today for all uniforms.
+The Gap Pastime Club chose the colours of gold and purple from the suburb name (GAP – gold and purple).
+These colours are still proudly used today for all uniforms.